"Kenji Miyazawa Fairy Tale Village" in Hanamaki City is a fun learning facility where you can enjoy the world of Kenji's stories! [Iwate Prefecture]

 Miyazawa Kenji Fairy Tale Village Sky Plaza

-the "Sky Plaza" there is a mysterious gate that gets taller the further you go.
+the "Sky Plaza," there is a mysterious gate that makes you taller the further you go.

 Once you reach the top, you'll come across a mirror like in Wonderland, but even though it's a mirror, you can't see yourself.
 There's also a mysterious staircase that makes you feel like you're going up even though you're going down, and at the end it leads to the upstream of the river, so you can really feel like you've climbed up.
 The Sky Plaza is a four-dimensional space